CBASoftwareDevolopment2020/DB-MiniProject2-NoSQL/README.md

 **Syntax**
 We found the best syntax to be **Cypher** from Neo4j because of the readability, usage and relation access, also a big different from others is the way to convert otherwise complex queries into simple.
-Mongo contains allot of great features but the gets bloated when calling more advanced queries.
+Mongo contains a lot of great features but the gets bloated when calling more advanced queries.

 **Storage**
 The database which uses the least memory is **Mongo DB**.
 The size of a Mongo database is roughly 20% of a Neo4j database.